Distribution made and Proposed Dividends on equity shares declared and paid:

 The Company provides for expected credit losses on loans and advances other than trade receivables by assessing individual financial instruments for expectation of any credit losses.

-- For cash and cash equivalents, other bank balances and derivative financial instruments- Since the Company deals with only high-rated banks and financial institutions, credit risk in respect of cash and cash equivalents, derivative financial instruments, other bank balances and bank deposits is evaluated as very low.
+• For cash and cash equivalents, other bank balances and derivative financial instruments- Since the Company deals with only high-rated banks and financial institutions, credit risk in respect of cash and cash equivalents, derivative financial instruments, other bank balances and bank deposits are evaluated to be very low.

-- For loans comprising security deposits paid - Credit risk is considered low because the Company is in possession of the underlying asset.
+• For loans comprising security deposits paid - Credit risk is considered low because the Company is in possession of the underlying assets.

-- For other financial assets - Credit risk is evaluated based on the Company knowledge of the credit worthiness of those parties and loss allowance is measured.
+• For other financial assets - Credit risk is evaluated based on the Companies knowledge of the credit worthiness of those parties and loss allowance is measured.
 For such financial assets, the Company policy is to provide for 12 month expected credit losses upon initial recognition and provide for lifetime expected credit losses upon significant increase in credit risk.

 (ii) Expected credit loss for trade receivables under simplified approach